cqtoui/smac2026-TheMuse---Wasl/README.md

 ## Competition Theme Connection

-WASL supports stronger family relationships through empathy, communication, and responsible use of artificial intelligence.
+WASL supports stronger family relationships through empathy, communication, and the responsible use of artificial intelligence.

 ## Problem Being Solved

 Family disagreements can become more serious when people misunderstand each other’s feelings, intentions, or expectations.

-WASL aims to create a calmer and more structured way for family members to explain their views and find common ground.
+WASL aims to provide a calmer and more structured way for family members to explain their views and find common ground.

 ## Intended Users